More than coffee and donuts...

 Someone needs to "go” first…

-I make it my ambition to preach the gospel, not where Christ has already been named, lest I build on someone else's foundation.
-(Romans 15:20, ESV)
+“and thus I make it my ambition to preach the gospel, not where Christ has already been named, lest I build on someone else’s foundation, but as it is written, “Those who have never been told of him will see, and those who have never heard will understand.””
+(Romans 15:20-21 ESV)

 Someone needs to go where it’s really hard to go…